 This section describes how to set the required permissions for the Target Active Directory Synchronization Account.
-This account is used by:

-- The Directory Synchronization Agent (DSA) to access the target Active Directory domain - The Mail Source Agent (MSA) to perform mailbox switch
+This account is used by Directory Synchronization Agent (DSA) to access the target Active Directory domain

 The required privilege level for the Target Active Directory Synchronization Account is membership in the Domain Admins group of the target domain.